AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/implement-product-page-data-layer.md

 One last thing to do is track when the user clicks the _[!UICONTROL Download the app]_ link.

-To do this, create a function that will be called when the user clicks the _[!UICONTROL Download the app]_ link.
+To do this, create a function that is called when the user clicks the _[!UICONTROL Download the app]_ link.

 ```js
 window.onDownloadAppClick = function(event) {